 Program overview

-Learning intention
+Learning intentions

-- We are learning to identify invertebrates.
+- We are learning to conduct an invertebrate investigation and record reliable data.

 Essential information